Copyright Zen☆Ren 2020 - Theme by ThemeinProgress

 Gemini races between the clouds chasing wind spirits.
 Look up and remember that we are careening through space faster than ever.
 The quarter moon in Gemini is an agent of motion, a breeze that lifts and drops us somewhere to root.
 Immerse yourself in the glory of work and routine.
 Open up an old book and inhale that sacred aroma.
 Sharpen a pencil, write with your favorite pen.
 Take notes, write in cursive.
 Tipple the love of learning, the love of brain expansion, new cellular pathways forming.
 Become a student again, or perhaps a teacher.

-Luna’s waning light gives way to shimmering veils of silence and solitude.
-Gradual descent into darkness: a return to the womb.
-As available energy decreases, you may feel more tired than usual.
-Wear loose, blue clothing.
+Whether you make it or let it happen, something’s coming.
+Destroy obsolete internal edifices.
+Empty out your being.
+Walk with confidence.
+You’ll know when all is right because it will feel light and free.
 In meditation, focus on the throat chakra.
-This moon phase will be so busy that you might not have time to practice yoga or meditation, but these will be especially helpful in focusing the mind.
-The sympathetic nervous system will likely be in overdrive.
+Visualize turquoise worlds glittering with blue gems.
+This moon phase will be so busy that you might not have time to practice yoga or meditation, but do it if you can, if you have the will power, because the sympathetic nervous system will be in overdrive.
 On such mercurial phases, it is important to slow down and breathe deeply.
-Clear your mind with Gemini Yoga.
+Digest your thoughts and plans with Gemini Yoga.
 To find your personal moon sign, click here.

 Affirmation: ready to learn